tsiukaris/website-project/README.md

 src/main/java/com/studying/web
 ```

-The result you can see at home page:
+You can see the result at home page:
 ```
 http://localhost:3000
 ```